KasperZutterman/Processing-Sketches/Percolation_Simulation/README.md

 ![](https://github.com/KasperZutterman/Processing-Sketches/blob/master/Percolation_Simulation/Percolation_Simulation.gif)

-This scketch is the visual representation for a percolation simulation.
+This sketch is the visual representation for a percolation simulation.
 This sketch is based on the following assignment: http://coursera.cs.princeton.edu/algs4/assignments/percolation.html